heartcombo/devise/README.md

 ## Starting with Rails?

-If you are building your first Rails application, we recommend you to *not* use Devise.
+If you are building your first Rails application, we recommend you *do not* use Devise.
 Devise requires a good understanding of the Rails Framework.
-In such cases, we advise you to start a simple authentication system from scratch, today we have two resources:
+In such cases, we advise you to start a simple authentication system from scratch.
+Today we have two resources that should help you get started:

 * Michael Hartl's online book: https://www.railstutorial.org/book/modeling_users
 * Ryan Bates' Railscast: http://railscasts.com/episodes/250-authentication-from-scratch

-Once you have solidified your understanding of Rails and authentication mechanisms, we assure you Devise will be very pleasant to work with. :)
+Once you have solidified your understanding of Rails and authentication mechanisms, we assure you Devise will be very pleasant to work with. :smiley:

 ## Getting started